It’s no secret that legal terminology can be confusing at times. However, when it comes…

 - Damages: Documentation of expenses.

-In other words, property owners have a responsibility to prevent slip and falls from happening.
+In other words, property owners have a responsibility to prevent slip and fall accidents from happening.
 In order to determine negligence in a slip and fall, you will need to prove that the property owner caused your injuries or failed to act in a way to prevent your injuries.

 Valid Slip and Fall Claims Have Unsafe Conditions